 Predominantly black with yellow legs.
 The antennal scape is entirely yellow (unlike in the similar Pamphilius sylvaticus).

-Larvae feed singly in leaf rolls rolled towards the underside.
+Pamphilius fumipennis larvae feed singly in leaf rolls created by cutting through the veins near to the midrib of the leaf.
+The rolls are typically cylindrical.
+The larvae feed from the cut end of the tube along the leaf blade.
+Larvae are green with a light brown head which turns green in the final instar.
 On the continent, grey alder is the preferred foodplant but in Britain the associate foodplant is usually hazel.
 Grey alder is now widely planted in Britain in amenity landscaping projects.

 Size: 8 - 11mm